-About Stream 3 5

-Objectives 3-7

-Unit 1 Huma n Rights Concepts and Principles

-Facilitator Note 28

-Activity 1 Thinking about Human Rights

-Activity 2 Underlying Principles of Human Rights 3-12

-Activity 3 Non-Discrimination and Gender Equality 3-15

-Unit 2 Defin ing a Culture of Human Rights 3-19

-Activity 1 What is a Culture of Human Rights?
-3-19

-Activity 2 Mapping a Culture of Human Rights

-Unit 3 Our U Inderstanding of Human Rights Education

-Activity 1 Thinking about Human Rights Education 3-23

-Activity 2 The Role of Human Rights Education in the Process of Social Char nge3-26

-End of Stream Evaluation/Debriefing 3-27

-Implementing a Participatory Approach: Strategies and Techniques 3-29

-Producing D efinitions 3-30

-Concept Map pping 3-31

-Dinamicas 3-32

-Materials 3-33

-Definitions of f Human Rights 3-34

-Definitions of f a Culture of Human Rights 3-36

-Definitions of f Human Rights Education 3-38

-Role Cards 3-41

-Statements 3-43
+About Stream 3 3-5 Objectives 3-7 Unit 1 Human Rights Concepts and Principles 3-9 Activity 1 Thinking about Human Rights 3-9 Activity 2 Underlying Principles of Human Rights 3-11 Activity 3 Gender Equality, Diversity and Non-Discrimination 3-13 Unit 2 Defining a Culture of Human Rights 3-19 Activity 1 What is a Culture of Human Rights?
+3-19 Activity 2 Mapping a Culture of Human Rights 3-20 Unit 3 Our Understanding of Human Rights Education 3-23 Activity 2 The Role of Human Rights Education in the Process of Social Char nge3-26 End of Stream Evaluation/Debriefing 3-27 Implementing a Participatory Approach: Strategies and Techniques 3-29 Producing Definitions 3-30 Live Storyboard Technique 3-31 Concept Mapping 3-32 Dinamicas 3-33 Materials 3-35 Definitions of Human Rights 3-36 Definitions of a Culture of Human Rights 3-38 Gender Equality: Key Concepts and Definitions 3-40 Definitions referring to lesbian, gay, bisexual, transsexual, transgender, queer and intersex (LGBTQI) people 3-43 Definitions of Human Rights Education 3-45

-• 1 1⁄2 Days
+⊕ 1 1⁄2 Days

 Education is central to the protection and promotion of human rights.
 An attitude of respect for the rights of others on the part of a majority of the population is the best guarantee that rights will be respected.
 The essence of the challenge in every region of the world is to nurture a culture of human rights through human rights education.

 One of the critical aspects in human rights education should be its ability to promote a culture that encourages dialogue and acknowledgement of diversity in communities.